willisk-main/shopifychallenge/README.md

-The following operations are possible:
+The following operations are possible and will return a 200 status code if successful:

 1. Retrieve all inventory items as a JSON file (.../inventory/all)
     - GET request to the URL localhost:8080/inventory/all